Flat Fee Landlord

 5 Questions to Ask Any Kensington Property Manager

 3. How do you handle lead paint compliance for pre-1978 properties?
-Maryland's lead paint requirements are specific — full compliance requires proper inspection documentation, tenant disclosure, and specific remediation protocols.
-The right answer demonstrates specific knowledge of Maryland's requirements, not just generic awareness of lead paint.
+Maryland's lead paint requirements are specific - full compliance requires proper inspection documentation, tenant disclosure, and specific remediation protocols.
+The right answer demonstrates specific knowledge of Maryland's MDE requirements, not just generic awareness of lead paint.

 4. What is the complete fee structure including all one-time fees?
 Monthly management fee plus leasing fee plus renewal fee plus inspection fees is the full picture.
+Ask for a total annual cost estimate, not just the monthly number.

 Maryland Compliance in Kensington